How It Works

 15 videos are evaluated per channel - a mix of recent uploads and all-time popular videos, so the score reflects both current behaviour and historical patterns.

-Visually-driven channels are excluded - if the content relies primarily on visuals rather than narration, transcript-based scoring isn’t a fair measure.
+• Visually-driven channels are excluded - transcript-based scoring isn’t a fair measure for them.

 Why This Exists

 Our feeds overstimulate us more than ever.
-Exaggerated titles, sensational previews, fake urgency, fake rarity - it all works amazingly well on our monkey brains.
+Exaggerated titles, sensational previews, fake urgency - it all works amazingly well on our monkey brains.
 It’s just a natural consequence of capitalism and how algorithms have evolved in rewarding our dopamine circuits quickly.

 But there should be a counterforce.
 A platform that’s trusted and keeps content creators accountable while rewarding the honest ones.

-15 videos per channel is a small sample -outlier videos can skew a channel’s score significantly.
+• 15 videos per channel is a small sample - outlier videos can skew a channel’s score.

 Feedback